hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 - Protocol sentences: sentences which represent experiences
 - Logical content: class of all non-tautological stms which are derivable from the stm in question
 - Empirical content of stm p: the class of its potential falsifiers
+- n-freedom of a sequence: if the relative frequencies of its primary properties are n-insensitive: insensitive to selection according to 1 predecessor and according to pairs of predecessors ... and according to n-tuples of predecessors
+- Frame conditions: the rules of play and other rules determining the conditions under which the various events of a random sequence are to take place
+- Formally singular probability that the event k has the probability b given that k is an element of the sequence a = probability of the property b within the reference sequence a
+- Probability logic: logical relation between events, sequence of stms, probability in alternative & truth

 # Content
 ## Preface